cybozu-go/coil/README.md

 integrated with routing daemons like [BIRD][].
 It does not implement [Kubernetes Network Policies][NetworkPolicy] either.

-Instead, you can use Coil with any routing software and policy implementation of your choice.
+Instead, you can use Coil with any routing software and network policy implementation of your choice.

 Status